alexandermikuta/cypress-workshop/README.md

 # cypress-workshop

-:bulb: Im Ordner "workshop" befinden sich die Slides dises Workshops
+:bulb: Im Ordner "workshop" befinden sich die Slides dieses Workshops

+The slides can be opened in browser at: https://alexandermikuta.github.io/cypress-workshop/

 ## Requirements